moogloof/ASDEM/README.md

 pip install -r requirements.txt
 ```
 ## Running
 Simply run the `aggregate.py` file in the `src/` folder in order to collect the data.
 Then, run the `results.py` file to display results.
+Make sure to be on the `src/` path while running the two programs.
 When running the `results.py` file, add any of the following cli arguments in order to generate a graph:
 - tdb - Graph the scatter plot of Mean Brightness of Image and Weighted Variance of the TD Fixmaps.
 - tdv - Graph the scatter plot of Variance of Brightness of Image and Weighted Variance of the TD Fixmaps.
 - asdb - Graph the scatter plot of Mean Brightness of Image and Weighted Variance of the ASD Fixmaps.